chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 A more explicit version of Theorem 2.4.1 is given below using the Delimit Algorithm.

+Theorem 2.4.1:

+Both versions of the proof are correct, but the "explicit version" is unnecessarily long and complex.
+The first version is sufficient and more elegant.
+The justification in the first version could be slightly more explicit by mentioning that each delimiter creates a boundary between words and thus each delimiter corresponds to one word boundary, and there is always one more word than there are word boundaries.
+Revised Theorem 2.4.1 proof:

+Assume ζ ∈ C:sub:L. Let W:sub:ζ be the word-level set representation of ζ.
+Recall W:sub:ζ is formed by splitting the character level representation of ζ at each Delimiter Character σ.
+Each word in W:sub:ζ corresponds to a contiguous subsequence of non-delimiter characters.
+Since delimiters separate words, and each delimiter corresponds to one word boundary, the number of words in the sentence is always one more than the number of delimiters.
+Therefore, the cardinality of W:sub:ζ (the number of words) is equal to the delimiter count of Δ(ζ) plus one,

+| W:sub:`ζ` | = Δ(ζ) + 1.
+By Definition 2.1.5, Λ(ζ) = | W:sub:ζ |.
+Substituting, the desired result is obtained,

+Λ(ζ) = Δ(ζ) + 1. ∎

 **Theorem 2.4.1 (Explicit Version)** ∀ ζ ∈ C:sub:`L`: Λ(ζ) = Δ(ζ) + 1

 Assume *ζ ∈* **C**:sub:`L`.
 Let *Δ(ζ)* be the delimiter count of *ζ*.
 Let **Ζ** be the character-level representation of ζ.
 Let **W**:sub:`ζ` be the word-level set representation of ζ.
 By Definition 2.1.3, **W**:sub:`ζ` is constructed using the Delimiting Algorithm.